Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 Each ballot is tied to a specific barcode, which prevents a voter from voting twice.

-A provisional ballot is like a placeholder – it records the voter’s choice, and if counted would replace a voter’s defective mail-in ballot.
+A provisional ballot is like a placeholder – it records the voter’s choice, and if counted it would replace a voter’s defective mail-in ballot.

 The election warehouse where ballots are stored

-Once a mail-in ballot has been registered and checked for mistakes, clerks timestamp it and lock it with other ballots in a large cage until Election Day.
+Once a mail-in ballot has been registered and checked for mistakes, clerks time-stamp it and lock it with other ballots in a large cage until Election Day.
 Only clerk supervisors can unlock them, which requires their badge ID and an access code.

-Election Day: Letting ballots out of their cages
+Election Day: letting ballots out of their cages

 In Philadelphia, poll workers look voters up by name in poll books as they come in, and check that they’re in the right precinct and haven’t already voted by mail.
 First-time voters in the precinct have to show identification, though this doesn’t have to be a photo ID.
 Voters fill out ballots privately, and submit them into an ExpressVote XL voting machine.
-The machine will detect problems with ballots – say, if the voter selected two different presidential candidates – and alert the voter.
+The machine will detect problems with ballots – say, if the voter selected two presidential candidates – and alert the voter.

 When polls close at 8 p.m., teams from the Philadelphia Police Department pick up ballots from polling places.
 An election judge, who oversees operations at a polling place, will have prepared two bags for the police teams – one large sack containing the ballot bags from each voting machine, sealed with a string, and a smaller zippered vinyl bag with the USB sticks that store the voting machines’ electronic records.
 The judge waits at the polling place until the police arrive.
 Each team of police will pick up ballots from several polling places and drive them back to the election warehouse.

 Meanwhile, election staff will have taken mail-in ballots out of their cages in the warehouse at 7 a.m.
 Around 150 election workers – a blend of temporary staff, full-time civil servants, and voting machine vendors – start the process of preparing these ballots for counting.
-In one cluster of desks, staff scan outer envelopes for any mistakes that weren’t caught before, and then put them through an extractor that slices open the tops of the envelopes, revealing the secrecy envelopes inside.
+In one cluster of desks, staff members scan outer envelopes for any mistakes that weren’t caught before, and then put them through an extractor that slices open the tops of the envelopes, revealing the secrecy envelopes inside.

-After repeating this process for a tray of ballots, election staff walk the bundle of secrecy envelopes down to a separate set of tables a few steps away, where they are similarly sliced open.
+After repeating this process for a tray of ballots, election staffers walk the bundle of secrecy envelopes down to a separate set of tables a few steps away, where they are similarly sliced open.
 The reason the secrecy envelopes are moved is to make sure that no staff member can see both the outer envelope, which has the voter’s identifying information on it, and the corresponding ballot.
-Finally, staff flatten the ballots by hand, and scan them through the same voting machines that are used in polling places.
+Finally, staffers flatten the ballots by hand, and scan them through the same voting machines that are used in polling places.

-If a voting machine detects a problem with a mail-in ballot, it’s up to full-time election staff to decide whether it can be counted.
+If a voting machine detects a problem with a mail-in ballot, it’s up to full-time election staffers to decide whether it can be counted.
 Their decisions, along with a photo of the ballot, are displayed on a screen so that poll watchers – representatives of a political party or candidate who are authorized to observe the election process – can observe how the decision was made.
 If they disagree with a decision, they can bring a challenge to the election judge.

 Electronic results, then a hand-counted audit

-Once ballots have been scanned, the Board of Elections posts the electronic results – the results on the machines’ SD cards – in batches on their website.
+Once ballots have been scanned, the Board of Elections posts the electronic results – the results on the machines’ SD cards – in batches on its website.
 Until election results are certified, the ballots are stored in a second cage.
 Accessing that cage also requires a badge ID and a code.

 Before certification, the ballots go through a mandatory audit within 20 days of the election.
 That consists of county employees counting a random sample of ballots by hand and making sure their total matches the electronic results.